preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/index.rst

 User Management - business profile
 =============================================

-This set of options is available in Omnia 7.5 and later.

 Here you can work with user managament options for a business profile.
 Omnia users that are setup using the tenant options can only be handled by a tenant admninistrator.
 Users set up in a business profile can be handled by the business profile administrator.
 Users setup in a business profile is available for edit in the tenant list as well.

 .. image:: user-management-bp-menu.png